The gravitational stratification of multifluid and multispecies plasma: General scenarios

 \subsection{Revisiting the SE assumption}

-We calculate an SE stratification by first extracting the temperature distribution from the widely used Model C7 of \citet{Avrett2008}.
-The total number density at the bottom of the photosphere ($z=0$ Mm) is approximated using the hydrogen number density given by Model C7, as ion and electron number densities are still small on the solar surface.
-In addition to the four fluids included in Section \ref{sec:example}, we further include Ne, Ne$^+$, Fe, and Fe$^+$.
-Then, SE ionization under the given temperature distribution is calculated to provide the number densities of these eight fluids, using the ionization and recombination rates of \citet{VORONOV19971} and \citet{mcwhirter1965}, with photospheric abundances of \citet{Asplund_2021} provided through the CHIANTI atomic database, Version 11.0 \citep{Dufresne_2024}.
-Note that we calculate only the cHE distributions here, because pHE would lead to significant deviations in the resulting ionization fractions, as explained in the previous section.
+We calculated an SE stratification by first extracting the temperature distribution from the widely used model C7 \citep{Avrett2008}.
+The total number density at the bottom of the photosphere ($z=0$ Mm) was approximated using the hydrogen number density given by model C7, as ion and electron number densities are still small on the solar surface.
+In addition to the four fluids included in Section \ref{sec:example}, we further include\footnote{ {There is effectively no limitation on the number of species that \texttt{Ebysus} can include, as long as relevant information (e.g., collisional cross sections) are available.
+Different species are included in this work simply to show the flexibility of the present approach.}} Ne, Ne$^+$, Fe, and Fe$^+$.
+Then, SE ionization under the given temperature distribution is calculated to provide the number densities of these eight fluids, using the ionization and recombination rates of \citet{VORONOV1997} and \citet{mcwhirter1965}, with photospheric abundances of \citet{Asplund_2021} provided through the CHIANTI atomic database, Version 11.0 \citep{Dufresne_2024}.
+We note that we calculated only the cHE distributions here, because pHE would lead to significant deviations in the resulting ionization fractions, as explained in the previous section.
 The cHE stratification is shown in Figure~\ref{fig:SE}.